ucoruh/vs-net-core-template/README.md

 fi

 exit $RETURN

 ```

-This script will check gitignore file, README.md file and Doxyfile is exist if not it will be terminate your commit operation.
+This script will check astyle-options.txt file, gitignore file, README.md file and Doxyfile is exist if not it will be terminate your commit operation.
 Also after `astyle` installation and `astyle-options.txt` generation it will automatically format your source code before each commit.
 Formatting configuration will be stored in `astyle-options.txt` .

 #### Create .gitignore with TOPTAL API via batch script